explodingcamera/blog/content/rust-os/2-shell/index.md

         }
     }

+    // initialize the allocator with a pre-allocated buffer of memory
+    // - start is a raw pointer to the start of the buffer
-    pub fn init(&mut self, start: usize, size: usize) {
+    // - size is the length of the buffer pub fn init(&mut self, start: usize, size: usize) {
         self.start = start as *mut u8;
         self.end = unsafe { self.start.add(size) };